shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 ##### Procedure

 1. Use a tape to mark a line by pencil on the face of the board.
 The final size should be ~ 5 mm longer and wider than the rail length to fit in the walls and the roof.
 2. Cut all the way through the board following the pencil lines.
-The blackboard is soft, so proceed carefully, an aluminium flat bar can be used to maintain a straight cut.
-Be careful not to injure your fingers.
+The board is soft, so proceed carefully, an aluminium flat bar can be used to maintain a straight cut.
-3. Remove the cuts and trim the rough edges of the black hardboard.
+3. Remove the cuts and trim the rough edges of the board.
-4. Attach and align the adhesive double-sided tape within the inside face/ edge of the TB5 black board.
+4. Attach and align the adhesive double-sided tape within the inside face/ edge of the TB5 board.
-5. Simply peel off the tape backing and assemble one TB4 and one TB5 boards together, the adhesive double-sided tape should not show on the board when done.
+5. Simply peel off the tape backing and assemble one TB4 and one TB5 boards together, the adhesive double-sided tape should not be visible on the board when done.
-6. Make sure to press firmly on the assembled boards to prevent it from peeling it off from the tape.
+6. Make sure to press firmly on the assembled boards.
-7. The thickness of the finished double black board is about 5 mm, where it will be placed and aligned in the rail channels of the enclosure frame.

 ### 2. Join the rails and build the walls